BlockSigner/business-guide/source/aes/AESsetup.rst

 ===========================

 To complete registration for AES for Business, you will need to provide the following information:
-  - Domain which should enable signing with AES (e.g. yourcompany.com)
   - Trade register number of your organisation
   - Name and e-mail address of an internal contact person

-Please note that registering a domain incurs a one-time setup fee.
-Pricing is shown during the registration process described below.
+  - (Optional) Domain which should enable signing with AES (e.g. yourcompany.com)

 Registering your company for AES for Business
 ---------------------------------------------